xxfoundation/elixxir-client/README.md

                                   (default 1)
       --sendDelay uint            The delay between sending the messages in ms (default 500)
-      --sendid uint               Use precanned user id (must be between 1 and 40, inclusive)
+      --sendid uiverboseRoundTrackingnt               Use precanned user id (must be between 1 and 40, inclusive)
       --slowPolling bool          Enables polling for all network updates and RSA signed rounds.
                                   Defaults to true (filtered updates with ECC signed rounds) if not set